 The white balance option in camera settings will control the camera's ability to handle different lighting conditions.
 While under ideal conditions the "Sunny" white balance should always be used, it's important to change this setting to reflect the conditions at the site you're trying to fly.

-See the images below as examples of white balance settings.
+Some examples of white balance settings

 Sunny day with white balance set to Sunny

 Cloudy day with white balance set to Cloudy

 Sunny day with white balance set to Cloudy